nekonomicon/Parabot/addons/parabot/Readme.txt

-    If you only want to change the overall difficulty level of playing against the bots, the easiest way is to change the "MinAimSkill" and "MaxAimSkill" variables in "Parabot.cfg" - look in the correspondant Mod-directory (e.g "Parabot/valve" if you want to change the settings for HL-deathmatch) and open the file in a texteditor (like notepad.exe).
+    If you only want to change the overall difficulty level of playing against the bots, the easiest way is to change the "MinAimSkill" and "MaxAimSkill" variables in "parabot.cfg" - look in the correspondant Mod-directory (e.g "valve/addons/parabot/config/valve" if you want to change the settings for HL-deathmatch) and
+    open the file in a texteditor (like notepad.exe).
 If the bots are too hard for you, change MinAimSkill to 1 (or comment the line out by writing a # at the beginning) and MaxAimSkill to, let's say, 5.